 DXD-16 Universal Clock

-A PTP Grandmaster with GPS, merged with a precision Reference Generator
+A PTP Grandmaster, GPS capable, merged with a precision Reference Generator

 DXD-16 Universal Clock combines PTP, GPS and legacy Sync to keep traditional Audio/ Video equipment and the IP network in perfect sync, making the DXD truly Universal

 Flexibility and easy integration

 - 4 independent Ethernet ports

 - Synchronizes to a PTP network, a legacy reference or GPS

 - 6 separate reference generators

 - 2 BNC inputs for external references with failover

 - Remote control via web browser